 Dr. Briana Barocas oversees CVR’s research initiatives and is also a Research Associate Professor at the Silver School of Social Work.
 She has taught as an adjunct faculty member at the Stern School of Business and the Silver School of Social Work.
 Her interests in trauma, resiliency, and recovery have led to research on first responders, individuals and families affected by domestic violence, and survivors of 9/11.
 Her research has been supported by the National Institute of Justice, the National Science Foundation, the Department of Homeland Security, and the Department of Defense.

-Currently, she is the Principal Investigator on a National Science Foundation Innovation Corps (I-Corps) team to develop an online platform for domestic violence treatment.
+She was the Principal Investigator on a National Science Foundation Innovation Corps (I-Corps) team to develop an online platform for domestic violence treatment.
 She participated in the 2011 Faculty Fellowship Summer Institute in Israel co-sponsored by Scholars for Peace in the Middle East.
 For the 2010-2011 academic year, she was a fellow of the American Psychoanalytic Association.
 In 2007, she was selected to participate in the Disaster Mental Health Research Mentoring Program, a two-year program funded by the National Institute of Mental Health, in which she focused on disaster mental health in workplace settings.

 Contact Briana at: firstname.lastname@example.org

 Dr. Faye Zakheim serves as a field instructor and faculty educator at the NYU Silver School of Social Work.
 Dr. Zakheim has co-chaired the Task Force for Families and Children at Risk for more than a decade, collaborating with over 35 agencies serving metropolitan New York.
 As the co-founder of Project Eden, and as a resource person for the Kings County District Attorney’s Office, she has worked with the justice system to assist those dealing with domestic violence and to train professionals in various fields who seek to help them.